tcopeland/pippi/doc/docs.md

 #### ReverseFollowedByEach

-Don't use each followed by reverse; use reverse_each instead
+Don't use reverse followed by each; use reverse_each instead

 For example, rather than doing this: